Do you speak the language?

 About the Author

-Born and raised in the Dallas/Ft.
-Worth Metroplex, Kyle has spent over 25 years working in IT Service Management.
+Kyle Hamilton was born and raised in the Dallas/Ft.
+Worth Metroplex.
+Kyle has spent over 25 years working in IT Service Management.
 He has implemented software solutions for hundreds of enterprise customers around the World.